 Or, stick to the paved trail around the lake, where you’ll find a 2,500-hundred-foot solar system walk.
 The signage representing the sun, eight planets, dwarf planets, and more, is spaced to scale with every foot traveled on the walk representing 1.5 million miles.

-Veterans Oasis Park also boasts the Environmental Education Center with displays on the Sonoran Desert and the animals that live there.
+Veterans Oasis Park also boasts the Chandler Nature Center with displays on the Sonoran Desert and the animals that live there.

 Map: 4050 E. Chandler Heights Rd., Chandler AZ 85249 or (480) 782-2890